aharley/pips/README.md

 In the tensorboard you should be able to find visualizations like this:
 <img src='https://particle-video-revisited.github.io/images/pup_long_compressed.gif'>

 This type of tracking is much more challenging, so you can expect to see more failures here.
-In particular, here we are using visibility-aware chaining, and if the model makes a mistake in the position or the visibility estimates (e.g., drifting off target), that mistake is likely to propagate into future frames.
+In particular, here we are using our visibility-aware chaining method, so mistakes tend to propagate into the future.

+The original video is `https://www.youtube.com/watch?v=LaqYt0EZIkQ`.
+The file `demo_images/extract_frames.sh` shows the ffmpeg command we used to export frames from the mp4.

 ## Model implementation